-Dohrenwend, a clinical psychologist and associate professor at Michigan State University, wants her book to help parents understand the coming-out process and the full range of emotions it is likely to unleash — for their children and themselves.
+Dohrenwend, an associate professor at Michigan State University, wants her book to help parents understand the coming-out process and the full range of emotions it is likely to unleash — for their children and themselves.

 "When parents accept their kids' sexual orientation, it reduces the risk for just about everything: depression, suicide, anxiety, the impact of bullying, the likelihood to smoke, the likelihood of dropping out of school," she says.
 "In just about every way, parental support is the key factor."

-That’s often the reaction.
+A: That's often the reaction.
 I try to remind them if your child has your support, and you teach them to be proud and assertive, they can have every chance at happiness.
-This isn’t the world [the parents] grew up in.
+This isn't the world (the parents) grew up in.
 The world is changing and these are different waters your kid is stepping into.
 Your child can have everything a straight child can have.

-Q. You write that some parents wish their kids did stay in the closet.
+Q: You write that some parents wish their kids did stay in the closet.
+Why?

-There are people who deal with dissonance by blocking out that which is dissonant to the picture of what they want a relationship to be. … There are people who are not good at holding things that force them to view life as full of ambiguity and conflict and values that crash into each other.
+A: Pretty much every gay person has heard that: "Why did you need to tell me?"
+There are people who deal with dissonance by blocking out that which is dissonant to the picture of what they want a relationship to be.
+They compartmentalize.
+"I don't want to know that part of you.
+Now I have these two things: I don't agree with homosexuality, but I love you."
+There are people who are not good at holding things that force them to view life as full of ambiguity and conflict and values that crash into each other.
 Those things cause us to grow and sometimes people resist that growth.

-Some do, some don’t.
-It’s amazing to me how people you never think are going to, come around. … Kids need to have hope about people coming around, and at the same time they need to learn how to move forward and grieve losses and be happy.
+A: Some do, some don't.
+It's amazing to me how people you never think are going to, come around.
+People should have hope.
+Kids need to have hope about people coming around, and at the same time they need to learn how to move forward and grieve losses and be happy.